 Wang 380 Image Courtesy Frank Trantanella

 In July of 1967, Wang introduced the Model 370 programming keyboard, which added higher-level programmability to the 300-series calculators.
 The 370 Programming Keyboard connected to a Model 371 Card Reader (of slightly different design than the CP-1 Card Programmer) allowing programs for the 370 to be read from punched cards.
 The 370 added additional programming operation codes to allow test and branch operations, capabilities that were not possible with the CP-1 Card Programmer.
 The 370 Programming Keyboard also included an I/O bus, allowing connection of a wide range of 37x-series peripherals.
 Later, in March of 1968, Wang introduced the Model 380 Programming Keyboard.
 This device took the 370 to the next step, by providing true learn mode programming.
-A built-in magnetic tape drive that accepted a special 'tape loop' cassette provided the storage for programs.
-When the 380 was in learn mode, keypresses would be recorded onto the tape.
-To execute a program, the tape would be 'played back'.
-The 380 was Wang's first departure from their exclusive use of punched card programming.
+A built-in magnetic tape drive was the medium for storing program steps.
+The drive accepted a magnetic tape cartridge that was essentially an expensive Wang-badged version of an 8-Track Tape, popular during the 1970's for home and auto stereo systems.
+When the 380 was in learn mode, key presses would be recorded onto the tape.
+To execute a program, the tape would be played back a step at a time.
+The 380 was Wang Labs' first departure from their exclusive use of punched card-based programming.

 The Wang Model 373 Data Storage Unit (Courtesy Michel Mollard)

 Another particularly interesting peripheral device, introduced along with the 370 programming keyboard, were the Model 372 and Model 373 data storage units.
 These were rather large units, similar in size to the 300E-series electronics package.
-The data storage unit provides 16 (Model 372) or 64 (Model 373) memory storage registers (organized logically as rows and columns of numbers), and used core memory as the storage medium.
+The data storage units provides 16 (Model 372) or 64 (Model 373) memory storage registers organized logically as rows and columns of numbers, and used magnetic core memory as the storage medium.
 The data storage unit connects to the I/O bus of a Model 370 or Model 380 programming keyboard.
-The data storage unit was directed towards use in solving array and matrix problems, such as calculating the solutions of simultaneous linear equations.
+The data storage unit was directed toward use in solving array and matrix problems, such as calculating the solutions of simultaneous linear equations.